bacionejs/battito/README.md

 <details><summary>Purpose</summary>

-This music tracker:
-- produces Sonant formatted JSON.
+ℹ️ This music tracker produces Sonant formatted JSON.
 Sonant based synth is designed to be small, for size constrained games (player+song is 2k).
-- uses a piano-roll to reduce clicks and enhance visualization of note relationships.
+💋 What makes this app unique from other Sonant based trackers is the use of a piano-roll to reduce clicks and enhance visualization of note relationships.

 </details><details><summary>Features</summary>

-- pattern editor (piano-roll 💋)
+- pattern editor (piano-roll)
 - phrase editor (sequencer)
 - instrument editor: oscillators, detune, envelope, modulation, cutoff, delay, etc.
 - play/stop/loop: song/range